evannetwork/vade-evan-old/README.md

     let mut vcr = RustVcResolverEvan::new();
     vcr.vade = Some(Box::from(vcr_vade));

-    // create vade to work with, attach let mut vade = Vade::new();
+    // create vade to work with, attach vc resolver let mut vade = Vade::new();
     vade.register_vc_resolver(Box::from(vcr));